 There is a plethora of lunch options when it comes to Mackinac Island restaurants.
 You walk down Main Street and all the side streets, and there is just so much to choose from.
 Lunch was the one category I really struggled with in narrowing down my favorites because I genuinely LOVE lunch everywhere on the island.
 I picked the below five places because they are different and I feel like they elevate my visits.

 Technically Doud’s is not a restaurant BUT a market.
-However, I am including this in my line up of Mackinac Island Restaurants because they offer so much food and beverages and you can have a picnic.
+However, I am including this in my line up of Mackinac Island Restaurants because they offer so much variety in food and beverages and you can have a picnic.
 In fact, during the warmer months it is not uncommon to see the grass at Marquette Park overlooking the boats and Lake filled with people having a picnic.

 Doud’s opened in 1884 and if you are a recurring visitor to the island, you have seen the changes and renovations they have done, which are on another level.
 You can find prepared sandwiches and salads, fresh fruits, pop/juice/wine/beer, snacks, and even food for regular use if you are living on the island or having a longer stay and want to cook.
 Doud’s is not just a grab and go, it is also a real grocery store with a multitude of options.